wp-plugins/wordapp-mobile-app/README.txt

  - Google is much faster and you should generally see your app in all stores with 24 hours.

+= Will this plugin work on MU =
+Yes, we have tested on Mu if you do encounter any problems please drop me a mail dave@mobile-rockstar.com

+= Can I install on local machine =

+No, due to the way the app framework works (fetching the json) you must have a domain name/public static IP.

 == Screenshots ==